 Part of our Retirement Is For Living planning process involves a careful consideration of the risks you may encounter in the decades ahead.
 These include risks as far ranging as financial, healthcare, housing, and public policy concerns.
 According to a recent survey, personal and family related risks are an especially worrisome concern to most retirees.(1) Indeed, almost 2-in-3 millennials think parents should allow adult children to move home if needed.

 Personal and family risks involve employment issues, longevity, change in marital status, and the needs of other family members such as those outlined above.
-Understanding post-retirement risks related to you and your family and then integrating them into your retirement planning is the first step in ensuring that your Retirement Is For Living.
+Understanding post-retirement risks related to you and your family and then integrating them into your retirement planning is a step in helping ensure that your Retirement Is For Living.

 Death of Spouse or Change in Marital Status

 Periods of widowhood of over 15 years are not uncommon in retirement.
 Especially for female retirees, women must often (unfortunately) be prepared to handle a lengthy retirement without their life partners since they have a longer life expectancy.
-Careful financial planning is required to ensure that such an event doesn’t derail your retirement plans.
+Careful wealth planning may be required to ensure that such an event doesn’t derail your retirement plans.

 Besides dealing with the mental and emotional impact of a major life adjustment any change in marital status such as divorce or the death of a spouse is often accompanied by a reduction in standard-of-living.
 This is because retirement income can be cut in half while shared expenses only decrease by a fraction of that amount.
 Separation or divorce also increases bills, due to potentially having to pay 100% of living expenses instead of the 50% to which you had become accustomed.